 Calculators (if permitted)

 Calculators can only be used in an exam if the rubric of your exam paper says that they are permitted.
-Check with your tutor if you are unsure.
+Check with your tutor or module lead if you are unsure.

 Dictionaries (if permitted)

 If your first language is not English, you may be permitted to use a dictionary during your exam.